-In 2011, Washington’s extended graduation rate — which includes those students who take longer than four years to graduate — topped 80 percent for the first time.
-Our schools and our educators should be applauded for their efforts in this area.
+extended graduation rate — which includes those students who take longer than four years to graduate — topped 80 percent for the first time.
+I applaud our schools and our educators for their efforts in this area.